Bharatc1002/Trainining_Tasks/README.md

 1. Make whole dynamic form.
 Dynamic form means do not write anything in body section of HTML and create everything using JS.
 Onload of body form should be displayed.
 2. That form should include following fields
-Name, Password, Phone number, Email-id, Address, State, City, Submit button
+Name, Password, Phone number, Email-id, Address, State, City, Submit button.
-i.
-On submittion of this form entered details should be listed on the next page ii.
+(i).
+On submittion of this form entered details should be listed on the next page.
+(ii).
 In state dropdown list atleast two states and on selection of state city’s dropdown should be filled accordingly